-Discover what really happens after you publish and take control of your book’s next chapter.
+Discover What Happens After You Publish (And Why Books Don’t Sell) and take control of your book’s next chapter.

 Key Takeaways From What Happens After You Publish